MIGRAINE HEADACHES AND COPPER TOXICITY - A CASE HISTORY

 Mrs. H used Cafergot daily to control her headaches.
 However, she could not prevent their recurrence.
 A friend recommended that Mrs. H try following a nutritional balancing program to alleviate her severe head pain.

-OF THE FIRST MINERAL ANALYSIS -
+THE FIRST MINERAL ANALYSIS -

 HIDDEN COPPER TOXICITY